Trust can’t wait: How to prepare for unfinished ESG reporting requirements

 It’s important to remember, though, that standards don’t simply appear out of thin air.
 New work generally builds upon, and adds more depth and detail to, existing requirements.
 ESG reporting is not a new concept, and while standards are becoming more stringent, the underlying principles remain the same.

 The CSRD is not simply replacing the NFRD: it is expanding on the regulations that have been in place across the EU since 2018.
 Meanwhile, 89 countries around the world have announced their support for TCFD recommendations, and are likely to incorporate these existing guidelines into official legislation in some manner.

-Organizations across the globe have been complying with local and ESG mandates for many years now.
-Fundamentally, the purpose of what is being asked will not be changing: the bar is simply being raised in terms of quality, detail, and transparency.
+Organisations across the globe have been complying with local and ESG mandates for many years now.
+Fundamentally, the purpose of what is being asked will not be changing: the bar is simply being raised in terms of quality, detail and transparency.

 Create an agile reporting environment